akihikodaki/akihikodaki/README.md

 I was relocated for [pixiv Sketch](https://sketch.pixiv.net/) team. pixiv Sketch is a social network where users can casually post drawings (i.e. it is totally fine to post incomplete works).
 It has drawing tools and a live broadcast feature.

-I had any particular job to do, so I just did any technical things the others don't do.
+I had no particular job to do, so I just did any technical things the others don't do.

 pixiv Sketch had a *backend* server application providing RESTful APIs representing its resources and *frontends* providing the UI.
 Such a combination is called Backend-for-Frontend, or BFF.
 The backend was a Ruby on Rails application, and the frontends were Web, Android, and iOS applications.